 How to create an event logistics plan

-Meeting space reservations, including setup and layout, onsite events, etc., demand a robust plan.
+Meeting space reservations, including setup and layout, onsite events, etc., demand a robust plan or using the additional integrated apps.
 To create an effective event logistics plan, consider the following:

 - Event goals & strategy